MattBunch/Digital-Rain-Project/DEVLOG.md

 ### 18/03/2021

-- Switched to switch case for key presses
+- Switched to switch case for key presses.
 - More elaborate switch direction keys: resets arrow when switching to a different angle.
+- Disco speed keyboard input added.